 No-closing-cost mortgages are attractive to borrowers who don’t have the cash to pay fees upfront.
 Waiving the closing costs may be the ticket to getting a mortgage for a new home or a refinance.

-If you don’t plan to stay in your home for more than five years, a no-closing-cost mortgage also makes sense.
+If you don’t plan to stay in your home more than five years, a no-closing-cost mortgage also makes sense.
 With a traditional mortgage, it could take more than five years to recoup the closing costs.

-The slightly higher mortgage rate associated with a no-closing-cost mortgage is still likely to be less expensive over five years than what you would pay upfront in closing costs.
+The slightly higher mortgage rate associated with a no-closing-cost mortgage is still likely to be less-expensive over five years than what you would pay upfront in closing costs.

 “You have to look at the break-even,” says Cameron Findlay, executive vice president of capital markets at Paramount Equity Mortgage.

 “Say, for example, you had a loan for a while at 6.5 percent and are only looking at being in the house for another four years.
 Then, you are probably a good candidate.
 You don’t want to put money down if you are going to be there for four years.”

 Paying a slightly higher interest rate to forgo closing costs may also make sense if you need the cash to do renovations on your home.

 With a no-closing-cost mortgage, you’re basically delaying and spreading out the closing costs.
 This type of loan might not work well for homebuyers who: